Amila3951/Restoraunt-Reservations-System/README.md

 - Automatic / Manual deploys (optional).
 - Click "Deploy Branch".

-### Specific Installations for This Code

-- `gspread`: Interacts with Google Sheets.
-- `google-auth`: Handles Google API authentication.
-- `pandas`: Data analysis and manipulation.

 ## Potential Future Enhancements

 The Restaurant Reservation Manager, while functional in its current state, holds potential for further improvements and feature additions to enhance its capabilities and user experience: